TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 The automobile became affordable and the problem of "keeping them down on the farm" was indeed a reality after World War I. Being only 16 miles from the county seat, made it easy for Gausians to spend their income in Cameron.

-At it's population high-water mark, there were 1,000 people living in Gause, although it's hard to imagine that now.
+At its population high-water mark, there were 1,000 people living in Gause, although it's hard to imagine that now.
 The population reached its lowest point with just over 200 people in the 1970s.
 The population is experiencing current growth (est. 400) as many people are escaping the larger towns that their grandparents found so magnetic.

 Gause TX Baptist Church